usherzod1994/express-url-lang/README.md

 ## `req` and `res` extensions

-This middleware extends the `req` and `res` objects for next middlewares.
-The extended property is:
+This middleware extends the `req` and `res` objects with a `lang` property, so extensions are:

 1. `req.lang`
 2. `res.locals.lang`

+Further - description of the `lang` object.

 #### `defaultLanguage`